 After everyone had taken a turn crawling into the cave, we continued our journey toward the bliceberg with no further distractions to slow us down.
 We reached the base of the huge pile, and began our ascent, carefully picking our way up the slippery slope.
 When we reached the top, we celebrated by posing next to the pine limb that some previous explorers had planted in the ice, then we gazed out at the glassy expanse of Lake Superior.
 One of the guys threw a chunk of ice at the lake and when it made contact with the black surface, it rolled and a strange noise reverberated around us for the better part of a minute.
 Then we noticed that the lake was producing a high pitched humming noise that we theorized must be the echoes of ice moving in the distance.
 The sounds were strange and beautiful, but in an eerie way that gave me goosebumps.

-After listening in awe for awhile, we picked our way back through the shards of ice until we were once again on snow pack, stopping to admire some gorgeously detailed ice.
+After listening in awe for awhile, we picked our way back over the bliceberg, stopping to admire some gorgeously detailed ice, until we were once again on snow pack.